David Eason Takes Daughter To The Fair, Shows Off Weapons On Instagram After Jenelle Evans Confirms Divorce

 “Yea, she heard there was people who look like you talking about her on IG,” Eason replied.

-After sharing his family photo on Wednesday, Eason faced some backlash from fans but others were quite supportive of Eason after his split from Evans and some pointed out that he was looking great in the photo.
+After sharing his family photo on Wednesday, Eason faced some backlash from fans.
+However, others were quite supportive of Eason after his split from Evans.
+Some pointed out that he was looking great in the photo.

 Earlier this morning, after sharing images and videos of himself making eggs for breakfast on his Instagram Stories, Eason showed off his collection of knives and knife holsters to his online audience.
-As fans of Teen Mom 2 well know, Eason has long been a fan of weapons and has also shown off his collection of guns to his fans on a number of occasions.
+As fans of Teen Mom 2 well know, Eason has long been a fan of weapons and has never shied away from showing off his collection of guns to his fans, having done so on a number of occasions.

-As The Inquisitr previously reported, Evans initially announced her plans to divorce Eason on her Instagram page with a detailed message to fans, explaining that after being booted from her full-time role on Teen Mom 2 earlier this year, she’s had a lot of time to re-asses her life and decided that leaving Eason was the best thing for her and her children.
+As The Inquisitr previously reported, Evans initially announced her plans to divorce Eason on her Instagram page with a detailed message to fans explaining that after being booted from her full-time role on Teen Mom 2 earlier this year, she’s had a lot of time to re-assess her life and decided that leaving Eason was the best thing for her and her children.

-In the same statement, Evans hinted that she could soon return to Teen Mom 2 now that she’s left her husband.
+In the very same statement, Evans hinted that she could soon return to Teen Mom 2 now that she’s left her husband.

 “I appreciate the support from everybody who has asked how I am. me and the kids are doing great.
 We need some time to be together.
 But you’ll hear from us again soon,” she teased.